usaid-cs/yesterday-i-learned/biology.md

+1. Raw cashews contain the toxin urishiol.
+Raw cashews in supermarkets have already been steamed and cooked to remove it.
+1. The last 7 of the 28 birth control pills are only placebos to remind yourself to take a pill every day.
+1. A "2" on [the pain scale](https://www.reddit.com/r/coolguides/comments/9y1uni/descriptive_pain_scale/) is "annoying with stronger twinges", while 3 to 5 are various levels of "distracting".
+6 and 7 means you can no longer concentrate on other activities (including sleep), and you can probably not speak when you experience anything from 8 to 10.
+Pregnancy is described by 9, not 10, on the scale.
+1. Dipping your hands in paraffin wax is a valid way to treat arthritis (on the same hands, duh).
+1. [*Heracleum sphondylium*](https://en.wikipedia.org/wiki/Heracleum_sphondylium), common hogweed, is top 10 in the "nectar production per unit cover per year" metric, beneficial to pollinators like bees.
 1. Procrastinators have [larger amygdala(s?) and fewer connections to the dorsal anterior cingulate cortex](http://news.rub.de/english/press-releases/2018-08-22-neuroscience-how-brains-doers-differ-those-procrastinators).
 "Individuals with a higher amygdala volume may ... hesitate and put off things"
 1. Cats don't like it when [their whiskers touch too many things in one day](https://www.litter-robot.com/blog/2016/08/19/the-truth-behind-whisker-fatigue/).
 1. [The more dopamine that is released, the more creative we are](https://open.buffer.com/shower-thoughts-science-of-creativity/).
 A relaxed state of mind is absolutely important to be creative.